system76/tech-docs/src/models/thelio-major-b2/repairs.md

 **Before you remove the lid, be sure to power off and unplug all cords from the computer.**

-If you would like to remove the drive, gently pull on the drive and slide it out from the drive cage.
+To remove the drive, gently pull on the drive and slide it out from the drive cage.

 ## Installing a 2.5: Drive

-Removing a 2.5” is simple.
-A cross-head (Phillips) screwdriver may be helpful.

 **Tools required:** Fingers or Cross-head (Phillips) screwdriver, a tool for pressing the GPU release bracket (non-conductive).